ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

       ``independence_contributions`` being skipped or not set).
     * ``independence_contributions``: dictionary where the keys represent the variable groups to be included in the independence calculation.
 The values give the relative contribution of each group, with 0 being equivalent to not including the group.
-      Can be skipped or not set then weights will be based purely on model performance (this is mutually exclusive with ``performance_contributions`` being skipped or not set).
+      If skipped or not set weights will be based purely on model performance (this is mutually exclusive with ``performance_contributions`` being skipped or not set).
     * ``combine_ensemble_members``: set to true if ensemble members of the same model should be combined during the processing
       (leads to identical weights for all ensemble members of the same model).
 Recommended if running with many (>10) ensemble members per model.
 If set to false, the model independence weighting will still (partly) account for the (very high) dependence between members of the same model.
 The success of this will depend on the case and the selected parameters.
       See `Merrifield et al. (2020) <https://doi.org/10.5194/esd-11-807-2020>`_ for an in-depth discussion.
-    * ``obs_data``: list of project names to specify which are the the observational data.
+    * ``obs_data``: list of project names to specify which are the observational data.
 The rest is assumed to be model data.

   *Required settings for variables*
   * This script takes multiple variables as input as long as they're available for all models